Battle of Maroun al-Ras (2006): The battle of Maroun al-Ras

 On the same morning of July 20, the commander of the elite Egoz Reconnaissance Unit, Lieutenant Colonel Mordechai Kahana, was summoned to his brigade officer and was ordered to help extricate the supposedly trapped paratroopers.
 Egoz was created in 1995 specifically for the purpose of fighting Hezbollah in Southern Lebanon.
 Kahana at first rejected the notion of advancing through open terrain in broad daylight.
-"This is a suicide mission," he claimed but in the end he complied.
+"This is a suicide mission," he claimed, but in the end he complied.

-By the end of the day "thousands" of Israeli soldiers were operating in South Lebanon, apparently mainly in and around Maroun ar-Ras.
+By the end of the day "thousands" of Israeli soldiers were operating in South Lebanon, apparently mainly in and around Maroun al-Ras.
 The Israeli soldiers were "searching for tunnels... often dug under homes in villages".